 - How do I apply for financial aid?

-- Should I apply during Early Action or Regular Action?
+- Should I apply Restrictive Early Action or Regular Decision?

 - What kind of credentials do I need to be competitive in the applicant pool?